 Instructions

-Slice and serve the eggs Benedict bake with a drizzle of the hollandaise.
+- Slice and serve the eggs Benedict bake with a drizzle of hollandaise.
 I love this with a side of fresh fruit and orange juice!

 Nutrition